eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 **Workaround:**
 **Including compatible keychains**
 Use any keyring compatible with `go-keyring`, which is what Codewind uses internally.
-These compatible keychains are included with MacOS and Windows 10, and some Linux systems include the `gnome-keyring` package.
+These compatible keychains are included with macOS and Windows 10, and some Linux systems include the `gnome-keyring` package.

 If your Linux computer doesn't have the `gnome-keyring` package, you can install [GNOME/Keyring](https://wiki.archlinux.org/index.php/GNOME/Keyring).